 Q3: What are some basic JavaScript functions?Ans: Basic functions include creating alerts, changing text, and handling user input, such as form validation.

-Q4: Where can I practice JavaScript?Ans: You can practice on platforms like CodePen and JSFiddle, or by following tutorials on sites like MDN Web Docs.
+Q4: Where can I practice JavaScript?Ans: You can practice on platforms like CodePen and JSFiddle or by following tutorials on sites like MDN Web Docs.

 Q5: How can live coding classes help with learning JavaScript?Ans: Live coding classes offer hands-on practice and expert guidance, making it easier to understand and apply JavaScript concepts effectively.

-Book 2-Week Coding Trial Classes Now!
+Book FREE Coding Trial Classes Now!